Our Social Media Guidelines

 Talking about MSLGROUP and Publicis Groupe clients

-- We encourage you to have your own opinions and points of view.
+We encourage you to have your own opinions and points of view.
 However, working at Publicis Groupe means that every brand is a present or potential client.
 So, we would ask you to avoid engaging in any negative or controversial brand-related conversations on social media and focus on the positives.
-Specifically, we would ask you not to comment on an issue or crisis of any kind in which a Publicis Groupe client is involved.
+Specifically, we would ask you not to comment on an issue or crisis of any kind in which a Publicis Groupe entity or client is involved.

 Some clients, as a policy, ask agencies not to talk about them or their brands on social media.
 We expect you to strictly respect these client policies and refrain from referencing these clients at all, even in a positive or neutral context, unless specifically approved by the client.

 When you do talk about an MSLGROUP client, we would encourage you to proactively mention that it is a client (using the #client or #cl hashtag), as disclosure.
 Indeed, in the US our employees are required by FTC regulation to indicate in their posts or tweets if a company is a client.
 (Again, please check your local office’s policy as well as the policy of your clients.)